Particle Physics at the European Spallation Source: Theory

 The large number of ways to search for extra interactions is reflected in the amount of data collected by the Particle Data Group \cite{Zyla:2020zbs}, e.g., in the review about ''Axions and other similar particles''.
 Depending on the type and range of extra interactions, neutrons play a unique or competitive role in this set of methods complementing searches at high-energy particle accelerators, in atoms, in low-background neutrino detectors, in searches for interactions on top of the van der Waals/Casimir-Polder interaction, measurements of gravity at short distances, astrophysical and cosmological constraints, and others.
 Several neutron experimental methods are available for such research, including neutron gravitational quantum spectroscopy \cite{Nes2002,Nesvizhevsky:2006,Jenke:2011NatP,Jenke:2014PRL,Cronenberg:NatP2018}, neutron scattering and interferometry \cite{Haddock:2018prd,Kamiya:2015, Snow:PRD,Guillaume:PLB,Nesvizhevsky:2009NatP,Brax:2018}, crystal neutron diffraction \cite{Heacock:2021,Voronin:2009,Voronin:2020}, neutron spin rotation \cite{Yan:2013,Haddock:2018plb}, and others.
 They allow also testing Lorentz invariance \cite{Martin:2018PRD,Escobar:2019PRD,Ivanov:2019PLB}, non-commutative quantum mechanics \cite{Bertolami:2009PRD,Saha:2007EPJC}, extensions of gravitational theories and many others.

 ESS can play a unique role among neutron sources if the experimental methods critically use the pulsed structure of ESS neutron fluxes, or unique ESS sources that can provide intense neutron fluxes with wavelengths unavailable today.
 In particular, this refers to the possibility of constructing an intense source of very cold neutrons.
 A broad window of opportunity for neutron experiments is open to constrain new interactions in the nanometer range and below, where neutrons are the best or competitive; the sensitivity of neutron experiments is rapidly improving for ranges up to about several micrometers, and is competitive for a number of scenarios.
-A distinct advantage of the neutron as a test particle is the absence of an electric charge and a small magnetic moment, respectively, and therefore the smallness of systematic effects.
+A distinct advantage of the neutron as a test particle is the absence of an electric charge and, compared to atoms, its small magnetic moment and the absence of van der Waals forces, and therefore the smallness of systematic effects.
 An important drawback is the low neutron flux, especially for neutrons with wavelengths optimal for these experiments.
 The ESS can remove precisely the most critical of the limitations of these experiments and allow a major increase in sensitivity, promising discovery potential.
-More details on ESS expectations are in the experimental Section~\ref{sec:ANNIneutroncharge}.
+Some details on experimental methods can be found in Section~\ref{sec:ucn}.